RUNNINDEAD/CyberProbe/README.md

-CyberProbe
+##CyberProbe

 ## Overview
-CyberProbe is designed to assist security professionals in identifying vulnerabilities within systems and applications.
-This tool provides various modules and utilities to facilitate penetration testing processes, including network scanning, vulnerability assessment, and exploitation.
+CyberProbe is a comprehensive tool designed to assist system administrators and security professionals in managing and monitoring Linux systems.
+It provides various modules and utilities to facilitate system maintenance, user management, network configuration, and security assessments.

 ## Features
 - **Update Packages**: Keep your system up-to-date with the latest packages.